ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2021-05-14-notes-IDS-revisited.md

     - IDS
 ---

-Last updated on October, 2020.

----

-# Information Directed Sampling Revisited
 *This is an additional note to my [previous note](https://github.com/ZIYU-DEEP/efficient-online-decision-learning/blob/main/notes/21-05-10-notes-IDS.md).
 Also see the new [paper list on IDS](https://github.com/ZIYU-DEEP/efficient-online-decision-learning/blob/main/notes/Paper-List-on-Information-Directed-Sampling.md), and the [note on Andreas Krause's IMSI talk](https://github.com/ZIYU-DEEP/efficient-online-decision-learning/blob/main/notes/21-05-10-notes-IMSI-workshop.md).*

+---

-## 1. High-level Idea
+# 1. High-level Idea
-#### Decoupling *Exploitation* and *Exploration*
+### Decoupling *Exploitation* and *Exploration*
 $$\pi_{t}^{I D S}=\arg \min _{\pi \in \mathcal{D}(\mathcal{A})}\left\{\Psi_{t}(\pi):=\frac{\Delta_{t}(\pi)^{2}}{I_{t}(\pi)}\right\}$$

 As a decision-making policy, Information-Directed Sampling (IDS) is featured by its decoupling of exploitation and exploration in optimization:
 - **Exploitation** is governed by **immediate regret** $\Delta_{t}(\pi)$.
 - **Exploration** is governed by **mutual information** (i.e., information gain) $I_{t}(\pi)$.

-#### Exploration: Decoupling `Epistemic` and `Aleatoric` Uncertainty
+### Exploration: Decoupling `Epistemic` and `Aleatoric` Uncertainty
 Specifically in **exploration**, IDS is more efficient than other approaches (e.g., UCB, Thompson Sampling).
 The reason is that, IDS only concerns about the **informative uncertainty**:
 - `Epistemic uncertainty`: $P\left(\mathcal{E} \in \cdot \mid H_{t}\right)$, i.e., uncertainty of the environment given your observed history.
 - `Aleatoric uncertainty`: $P\left(O_{t+1}=\cdot \mid \mathcal{E}, H_{t}, A_{t}\right)$, i.e., uncertainty of the next observation conditioned on the environment.
 - Notice that we consider only `epistemic uncertainty` as the informative part of uncertainty, as it allows us to learn about the environment.

-#### Mutual Information: Two Perspectives
+### Mutual Information: Two Perspectives
 As summarized in the [paper list](https://github.com/ZIYU-DEEP/efficient-online-decision-learning/blob/main/notes/Paper-List-on-Information-Directed-Sampling.md), the two lines of work describes the exploration phase of IDS by interpreting mutual information differently:
 - [Van Roy's line](https://github.com/ZIYU-DEEP/efficient-online-decision-learning/blob/main/notes/21-05-10-notes-IDS.md): $I_{t}(\mathbf{x})$ represents the **reduction of uncertainty** on the **posterior distribution of best arm** $P\left(a^{*}=a \mid \mathcal{F}_{t-1}\right)$.
 - [Krause's line](https://github.com/ZIYU-DEEP/efficient-online-decision-learning/blob/main/notes/21-05-10-notes-IMSI-workshop.md): $I_{t}(\mathbf{x})$ represents the **ratio of epistemic and aleatoric uncertainty**.
 The key idea here is that not uncertainty $\neq$ informativeness, i.e., only the environment-related uncertainty is informative.

 Either perspective, the key spirit is the same: we should get only information *relevant* to the environment.

-## 2. Problem Statement
+# 2. Problem Statement
-#### Setting
+### Setting
 - **Action set**: $\mathcal{A}$.
     - An agent chooses an arm $a_{t}$ at time $t \in[1, T]$.
 - **Reward distribution**: $p_{a}$.